 viii Mass tort actions

-According to the Class Actions Law 5766-2006, an application to approve a claim as a class action may be filed, inter alia, with regard to a claim against a dealer (see footnote 3) that concerns a dispute between that dealer and a consumer, regardless of whether they are parties to a transaction.
+According to the Class Actions Law, 5766-2006, an application to approve a claim as a class action may be filed, inter alia, with regard to a claim against a dealer (as defined by the CPL, see footnote 3) that concerns a dispute between that dealer and a consumer, regardless of whether they are parties to a transaction.

 The court may allow an application to hear a claim as a class action only if the following conditions are met:

 - there is a reasonable likelihood that material common questions of fact or law will be decided in favour of the group;

 - the class group mechanism is a fair and efficient way to resolve the dispute; and